 Tree Guards, Tubes, & Wire Cylinders

 Tubes, wraps, wire fencing, and wire cylinders can be placed seasonally around individual trees and shrubs to physically exclude and prevent deer from browsing.
 When placed early in the fall, they are also often effective at preventing damage from antler rubbing.
 Guards, tubes, and cylinders are not permanent structures and need to be removed in spring.
 They are most effective on smaller, younger plants that are more susceptible to significant damage from deer feeding.
 These structures should be at least six feet tall.
-Wire cylinders can be shorter for smaller plants as long as they are closed on top.
+Wire cylinders can be shorter for smaller plants if they are closed on top.

 Exclusion with fencing materials is the most effective - albeit often the most costly - method to prevent deer from eating and otherwise damaging garden plants.
 Fencing can be permanent for year-round protection or temporarily installed in the fall to prevent damage during the winter months.
 Woven wire or mesh fences are good options as they are durable, flexible, and easy to install across a variety of terrains.
 To protect an entire garden area, fences must be at least 8 feet tall.
 If the area that needs to be protected is smaller than 8 feet by 16 feet, a shorter fence of 50 inches can be used to exclude deer since deer will not jump into a small, fenced enclosure.

 Electric fencing made from electrical wire or polytape can be used to deter deer from entering a garden area.
 Deer must be trained to avoid the fence by baiting it with peanut butter spread on aluminum foil and folded over the wires.
 The light shock that comes when they sample the bait will deter them from coming near the fenced area.
 Flags or bright-colored polytape help make the fence more visible to deer and people in the area.
-Check local regulations before installing an electric fence as they may be prohibited in your area.
+Check local regulations before installing an electric fence, as they may be prohibited in your area.

 Apply repellents early and often when conditions are dry and temperatures are above freezing.
 Apply sprays from a height of 6 feet down since deer typically browse from the top down.
 Over the winter months, repellents have limited success at preventing deer browsing because reapplication can be difficult in freezing temperatures.

 In fall, bucks rub their antlers on trees to remove the dried velvet from their antlers and to mark their territory.
 This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them as it disrupts the water and nutrient-conducting tissues in the tree.
-Young trees with flexible trunks and thin smooth bark are most likely to be damaged.
-Once trees have more corky and thick bark with trunks that are not flexible (usually when they are 3 to 4 inches in diameter or larger), the chance of damage from antler rubbing goes down significantly Trunk damage typically occurs 1½ to 3½ feet above the ground.
+Young trees with flexible trunks and thin, smooth bark are most likely to be damaged.
+Once trees have more corky and thick bark with trunks that are not flexible (usually when they are 3 to 4 inches in diameter or larger), the chance of damage from antler rubbing goes down significantly.
+Trunk damage typically occurs 1½ to 3½ feet above the ground.

 How to Manage Deer Damage If It Occurs